gacarrillor/test/README.md

 **Usage**

-* Open QGIS and you should see:
+* Open QGIS and you should notice:
   * A new menu "My tools"
   * A new toolbar "My tools"
   * A missing Edit menu